Ueno/

 ❿ Akihabara

-Akihabara was known as Honichi Electric Town.
-In recent years, there have been an increase in the number of stores selling computers, smartphones, earphones, and digital devices, as well as stores selling plastic models, figures, card games, etc., and everyone from children to adults can enjoy shopping here.
-The pedestrian paradise held every Sunday (cancelled in case of rain) attracts many people to stroll through the charming Akihabara area.
+Akihabara was once known as Japan's number one electronics district.
+In recent years, the number of stores selling computers, smartphones, earphones, and digital devices has increased, as well as stores selling plastic models, figurines, card games, and more, attracting people from not only Japan but also overseas to enjoy shopping.Every Sunday, a pedestrian zone is opened (cancelled in case of rain or extreme heat), allowing many people to stroll around the charming Akihabara.

 https://akiba.or.jp/wp_en/